 As a result of the fruitful experiences of the World Heritage Young Experts Forum European Heritage Volunteers decided to organise regularly volunteering projects at the Upper Middle Rhine Valley.

-The first project “Maintenance of a Cultural Landscape” at Upper Middle Rhine Valley took place in September 2016.
+Also in 2017 a project “Maintenance of a Cultural Landscape” will take place at Upper Middle Rhine Valley, Rhineland-Palatinate.

-The project had been carried out in the frame of the UNESCO World Heritage Volunteers initiative.
+As previous year, the project will be carried out in the frame of the UNESCO World Heritage Volunteers initiative.